 Night Markets.
 Put on your best bargaining face and hit the streets of Silom, Patpong, Sukhumvit, and Khao San for the best night-market shopping in Bangkok.
 Most towns, including Chiang Mai, Pattaya, and Hua Hin, have great souvenirs available after dark.

-Thailand's mountain forests would make for good trekking for their rugged beauty alone, but this terrain is also home to various hill tribes—Karen, Hmong, Yao, and others—that maintain their traditional languages and cultures.
+Thailand's mountain forests would be good for trekking for their rugged beauty alone, but this terrain is also home to hill tribes—Karen, Hmong, Yao, and others—that maintain their traditional languages and cultures.
 The more remote the village, the more authentic the experience (and the more challenging the trek).

 Chiang Rai.
-Another northern gem for soft-adventure enthusiasts, the city of Chiang Rai has many tour operators and individual guides.
+Another northern gem for soft-adventure enthusiasts, Chiang Rai has many tour operators and individual guides.
 Lahu, Akha, and Lisu villages are all easily accessible from here.
 There's a growing number of eco-conscious initiatives, and it pays to shop around, both here and in Chiang Mai.
-Guesthouses can often recommend operators and guides.
+Guesthouses can often recommend guides.

 Kanchanaburi.
-Though Kanchanaburi itself is a touristy town, the surrounding area offers some of the most untouched landscape in the country, most of it in national parks.
-Parts of Sai Yok National Park, with its Kitti's Hog-nosed Bats (the world's smallest mammal), are easy to reach from Kanchanaburi, as is seven-tiered Erawan Waterfall.
+Though Kanchanaburi itself is a touristy town, the surrounding area offers some of the most untouched landscape in the country.
+Parts of Sai Yok National Park, with its Kitti's Hog-nosed Bats (the world's smallest mammal), are easy to reach from Kanchanaburi, as is Erawan Waterfall.

 Fodor's Trip Planning Ideas